 EXAMPLE: Determining a Conditional Distribution

-Construct a conditional distribution of course grade by method of delivery.
-Comment on any type of association that may exist between course grade and delivery method.
+Construct a conditional distribution of course grade by method of delivery [or construct a conditional distribution of life expectation by generation].
+Comment on any type of association that may exist between course grade and delivery method [or that may exist between life expectation and generation].

 EXAMPLE: Drawing a Bar Graph of a Conditional Distribution

 Use the results of previous example to draw a conditional bar graph of grade distribution by method of delivery.
+[Or draw a conditional bar graph of life expectation by generation].

 3 Explain Simpson’s Paradox